 Things We’d Expect Students To Know But Maybe They Don’t

 First things first, are you finding gaps in basic writing skills?
 Maybe your students are having trouble with letter formation or understanding what a complete sentence is?
-There are always gaps in student learning but the last few years have been a little extra bonkers resulting in more gaps than normal.
-That's okay!
+That’s okay!
 Just back up and start where your students are.
+Lucky to Learn Writing offers resources such as letter formation videos and printables that make lessons engaging and supportive.

 Set a timer and just let students write.
 I usually give them 10-15 minutes since that’s about how much stamina many students begin with.
 Collect their writing and look for skills you should be seeing but aren’t.
 Some things to look for: